 The land we passed through to spy out is an exceedingly good land.
 If the Lord delights in us, then He will bring us into this land and give it to us, ‘a land which flows with milk and honey.’
 Only do not rebel against the Lord, nor fear the people of the land, for they are our bread; their protection has departed from them, and the Lord is with us.
 Do not fear them.”

 2. Be resilient.
 Imagine an inflated beach ball thrown down to a hard surface.
 What happens?

 It bounces back!

 I am sure that Caleb experienced much disappointment when he was denied going into the Promised Land the first time – all because the other people refused to believe God and did not claim what was rightfully theirs.

 Disappointment hurts.
-But it is a mark of Spiritual maturity when you don’t let disappointment stop you.
+But it is a mark of Spiritual maturity when you do not let disappointment stop you.